Talking To AI More Than People?

 Where are you craving real connection?
 What conversation or human moment might bring you back into your body today?

 Remember: AI can simulate understanding, but it can’t truly witness you.
-Only people can do that.

 I’d love to hear from you: When you need to feel seen—not just useful—who do you reach for?